newst4rt/Lyrify/README.md

 ## Credits

-Greetings to, and those contributors:
+Greetings to all contributors and everyone who took part in Lyrify:

  - The D-Bus maintainers @ dbus-python
  - The pywinrt maintainers @ pywinrt